Pranayama, the fourth limb of the Ashtanga Yoga, is the technique of Prana Management.

 Whatever moves or work or has a life, is the manifestation of Prana.
 Pranic energy can be defined as the finest vital force in everything that is visible on the physical plane as motion & action and as thoughts on the mental plane.

-Pranayama is what happens at a Hydro power plant when water (breath) moves the turbine (body) and generates electricity.
+Pranayama is what happens at a Hydro power plant when water (breath) moves the turbines (organs and glands) and generates electricity.
 This electricity is Prana.

 Management of Prana is Meditation